Schaka/janitorr/README.md

 - Do you have a lot of media that never gets watched?
 - Do your users constantly request media, and let it sit there afterward never to be touched again?

-You NEED [Maintainerr for Plex](https://github.com/jorenn92/Maintainerr) or Janitorr for Jellyfin and Emby.
+You Janitorr for Jellyfin and Emby.
 It's THE solution for cleaning up your server and freeing up space before you run into issues.

 ## Features